Friends of the Earth legal action over solar subsidy

 Labour's shadow environment secretary Caroline Flint told the BBC the government was in danger of killing the renewables industry.

-"It worries me that in just a year, we have gone from third place to 13th place behind Brazil and India in terms of investment in renewables and this is an industry - the solar industry - which has been hugely successful: 25,000 jobs, 39,000 if you add in the ones in the supply chain, that is being put at risk," she said.'Enduring future'
+"It worries me that in just a year, we have gone from third place to 13th place behind Brazil and India in terms of investment in renewables and this is an industry - the solar industry - which has been hugely successful: 25,000 jobs, 39,000 if you add in the ones in the supply chain, that is being put at risk," she said.

 The government's decision has already been criticised by the Local Government Association, which warned it would cost councils who had attempted to roll out the technology to poorer households hundreds of millions of pounds.